CARTAvis/carta-archived/README.md

 cd `your-carta-work`, execute
 `./CARTAvis/carta/scripts/buildcasa.sh`, which does the following things

-1. download Qt 4.8.5 source code (269MB), build and install it into `/usr/local/Trolltech/Qt-4.8.5/`, take hours.
+1. Download Qt 4.8.5 source code (269MB), build and install it into `/usr/local/Trolltech/Qt-4.8.5/`, take hours.
+Keep in mind that you **can not** ignore executing the previous steps of `buildcasa.sh` which install some `dbus` related libraries which are needed by qt-dbus module, which is neeed for **code submodule**.
 2. Use Qt 4.8.5 to build needed Qwt 6.1.0.
 3. svn checkout casa source code into `$CARTAWORKHOME/CARTAvis-externals/ThirdParty/casa/trunk/`, then use Qt 4.8.5 to build CASA libraries.

 The default build flag for CASA I try is `make -j 2`, and this is a compromise way.
 Only `make` is very slow but setting more than 2 let the possibility of building fail become higher, since to no official support of building casa.
 You can try other flags to build (e.g. `make` to guarantee success or more than `2`).
 Also `make -j` may not be the fatest (and it may also hang on your computers).
 The faster `n` in `make -j(n)` is according your environment and may be different.

 To reduce time spending on building Qt 4.8.5, it is possible to install pre-built Qt 4.8.5. `yum install qt-devel.x86_64 qt.x86_64` (Not try yet).

 **Ubuntu 16.04:**

 Same as CentOS, except will not install another specific g++ compilers.

 It is possible to install built 4.8.7 by `apt-get install libqt4-dev libqt4-dev-bin` (Not test yet).
 More modules: `apt-get install libqt4-debug libqt4-gui libqt4-sql libqt4-dev-tools qt4-doc qt4-designer qt4-qtconfig`.

+**Some things about Casa**

+***Carta use two submodule of Casa***

+The main code repo of Casa is https://svn.cv.nrao.edu/svn/casa/trunk/

+There are some main submodule
+1. casacore: svn external of the above url.
+It it in GitHub and also can be cloned by Git.
+(GitHub supplies svn)
+2. code (reply on casacore)
+3. gcwrap
+4. others...

+We only `casacore` and `code`.
+Regarding `code`, we mainly use `code/imageanalysis`.

+*** Dependency between Carta and Casa***

+Some of third-party libraries they use are the same,  but may use different version.
+Here is the list.

+1. cfitsio
+2. wcslib
+3. flex
+4. bison
+5. gsl (carta requires 2.1 version of source code to build,  and casa/code seems not require version and we usually install apt/ym version, 1.5 for casa/code)
+6. Cython (?,required by carta, but not sure is required by casa-submodues)
+7. gfortan (carta uses ast library which uses gforan, and casacore uses this, too)

+***How to change the revision of casa we use to build***

+Go to `buildcasa.sh`, change the svn revision of casa we use to checkout.
+Now we use a fixed revision around September, 2016.

+***Start from August, 2016 to November, 2016, namaspace of casa libs was changing**

+It transited from **CASA::** to **CASACORE::**.
+So do not use the combination of the submodules (casacore and code) during this time.

 # Build Carta program